olimpias/gvm/README.md

 use   uses the version that specify as an input.
 It has to be downloaded first using dl command. del   deletes the version that you specify as an input
 ```

+## Setting Up Env For v0.0.1 From Scratch in MacOS

+Be sure if go is installed.
+Otherwise it is hardly recommended to install for alpha version.

+Then, check if `goroot` is set with  `echo $GOROOT`.

+If it returns empty try using `which go`, this will return go path.

+Set env with `export GOROOT=PATH`(put result from `which go` command, you should exclude /bin/go in path).
+For default installation it is most likely `/usr/local/go`.
+It is recommanded to add it to bash profile
+otherwise you need to set `GOROOT` into environmental variable all the time to use **gvm**.
+Example result `/usr/local/go/bin/go`, you need to use `/usr/local/go` as `GOROOT`.

+Check the permission for users.
+Most likely for default installation it is assigned to root user and your current user does not have access for that directory to edit.

+Go to `cd $GOROOT/..` path and use `sudo chmod -R 777 go` or `sudo chmod -R 755 go`.

+Click [link](https://github.com/olimpias/gvm/releases/download/v0.0.1/gvm_0.0.1.darwin-amd64.tar.gz) to download tar file.

+Use `tar xvf gvm_0.0.1.darwin-amd64.tar.gz` to extract tar file and it will extract `gvm` executable.
+It is ready for use

+You need to use it with `./` at the beginning.
+Example: `./gvm dl 1.14.4`

 ## TODOs
 * Add progressbar for unzipping